Offshore Islands Development Act

 Article 16

-To speed up the development of Offshore Islands, the central competent authority shall establish an Offshore Islands Development Fund with a total fund of not less than NT$30 billion, obtained from the following sources:
+To speed up the development of offshore islands, the central competent authority shall establish an Offshore Islands Development Fund with a total fund of not less than NT$30 billion, obtained from the following sources:

 1. Allocation from the ten-year budget compilation or financial sources designated by the central government.